Chisaina69/Cocktaily/README.md

 ## Contributing

-We welcome contributions from the mixology community!
+I welcome contributions from the mixology community!
 If you have a unique cocktail recipe to share or if you spot an error or improvement in our content, feel free to open a pull request, and we'll review it.

 ## Feedback

-We value your feedback!
+I value your feedback!
 If you have any suggestions, questions, or issues with Cocktaily, please don't hesitate to reach out to us.
 You can contact us through our contact form or by emailing us at [muyekwe11@gmail.com](mailto:contact@gmail.com).

 ## License